cguntur/wp-category-dropdown/readme.txt

 == Changelog ==
 = 1.6 =
 * Multiple dropdowns can be added on the same page
+* The hide empty categories and the show count options now work for both parent and child category dropdowns

 = 1.5 =
 * Added align support to the category dropdown block